During their marriage, Prince Philip made sure to commemorate Queen Elizabeth II's birthday every year in a special way.

 "I think she likes white flowers, and there's always some lily of the valley,” the royal expert mentioned.
 “She loves flowers, so that is what she will have.”

 It's also what she made sure that Prince Philip had as he was laid to rest last Friday — his coffin covered in white flowers at St George's Chapel at Windsor Castle.

-In Seward's interview, she also noted that even though last year’s birthday celebration had to be streamlined for the queen, that it wouldn't have been a problem.
+In Seward's interview, she also noted that even though the queen's birthday celebration in 2020 had to be streamlined for the queen, that it wouldn't have been a problem.

 “I don't think the Queen will mind too much because, because she once said there are so many birthdays and so many anniversaries that ‘we as a family are only really inclined to celebrate every 10 years.’”
 And Seward added, “She is very much thinks of others rather than herself.
 She's got that wonderful sense of duty, and she's very humble."

-Her majesty gave proof of that once again Wednesday with a message she shared on social media that spoke more of Philip’s death than her own special day.
+During that time, her majesty shared a message on social media that spoke more of Philip’s death than her own special day.

 “I have, on the occasion of my 95th birthday today, received many messages of good wishes, which I very much appreciate,” she wrote.

 “While as a family we are in a period of great sadness, it has been a comfort to us all to see and to hear the tributes paid to my husband, from those within the United Kingdom, the Commonwealth and round the world.
 My family and I would like to thank you for all the support and kindness shown to us in recent days.
 We have been deeply touched, and continue to be reminded that Philip had such an extraordinary impact on countless people throughout his life.”